Late-blooming magnetars: awakening as long period transients after a dormant cooling epoch: Relevant properties of isolated LPTs

-Since ULPs form our main focus here and data have been used in the main text to support the `late-bloomer' position, we provide here some details of relevant properties.
-Table~\ref{tab:isolated ULPs} gives X-ray upper limits ($L^{\rm max}_{\rm X}$), spin period, period derivative, estimated duty cycles, and distances, respectively, for nine ULPs that are not known to have binary companions.
+Details on data used in the main text to support the `late-bloomer' position are provided here.
+Table~\ref{tab:isolated LPTs} gives X-ray upper limits ($L^{\rm max}_{\rm X}$), spin period, period derivative, observed duty cycles, and distances, respectively, for eight LPTs that appear isolated.

-Note that PSR J0901--4046 and 1E 161348--5055 (1E 1613) may or not may not be considered ULPs, the former because of its relatively low spin period ($P \sim 76$~s) and the latter because no radio activity has been observed.
-On the other hand, 1E 1613 exhibits a high and variable X-ray luminosity spanning $\sim 10^{33}$~erg/s to $\sim 10^{35}$~erg/s indicative of ongoing heating despite showing a period of many hours.
-Whether the observed periodicity is, in fact, the spin period is less clear in this case though.
-The inferred period could, for instance, be tied to the precession period if the star undergoes free wobbles due to a strong toroidal field inducing a prolate deformation \cite{suvk21}; it is not uncommon for radio-quiet, young magnetars to display modulations at periods of many hours in pulsed X-ray components \cite{mak14}.

-Another object deserving of individual discussion is CHIME J0630.
-The low DM ($\approx 22.5 \text{ pc cm}^{-3}$) of this source indicates it may be as close as \cite{dong24} $\gtrsim 90$~pc.
-This effectively rules out a dwarf and a disk interpretation due to the absence of optical, NIR, and UV counterparts \cite{perna2000}.
-Interestingly, trace contents of the radioactive iron nuclide $^{60}$Fe found in deep-sea archives of Earth's oceans reveal interstellar influxes some time between $1.5$ and $3.2$ Myr ago from nearby supernovae \cite{wall16}.
-Such an age fits naturally within the context of models presented here for DA J1832.
-On the other hand, pulse timing from CHIME J0630 indicates a period of only $P \sim 7$~min, suggestive of inefficient failure-to-spindown conversions; this can be accommodated within our model for $\tilde{\zeta} \lesssim 8 \times 10^{-4}$ (see Fig.~\ref{fig:ct_sd}).
-Owing to its proximity, this object should be prioritised for X-ray monitoring where even shallow bursts should be visible.
+An object deserving of individual discussion is CHIME J0630.
+The low dispersion measure (DM; $\approx 22(1) \text{ pc cm}^{-3}$) of this source indicates it may be as close as \citep{dong24} $\gtrsim 70$~pc at $95\%$ confidence.
+This effectively rules out a fallback disk due to the absence of optical, NIR, and UV counterparts.
+Interestingly, trace contents of the radioactive iron nuclide $^{60}$Fe found in deep-sea archives of Earth's oceans reveal interstellar influxes some time between $1.5$ and $3.2$ Myr ago from nearby supernovae \citep{wall16}.
+Such an age fits naturally within the context of models presented here.
+On the other hand, pulse timing from CHIME J0630 indicates a period of only $P \sim 7$~min, suggestive of inefficient failure-to-spindown conversions; this can be accommodated within our model for $\tilde{\zeta} \lesssim 8 \times 10^{-4}$ (see Fig.~\ref{fig:ct_sd}) or a weaker field.
+Owing to its proximity, this object should be prioritised for X-ray monitoring where even shallow bursts should be visible, especially given the likelihood of a timing glitch in May 2021.
+At the lower limit of the DM-inferred distance, the upper-limit to the persistent X-ray luminosity \citep{dong24} reads $\approx 4 \times 10^{28} \text{ erg s}^{-1}$---even harder to explain with CC models.